What is a cyber attack?

 In Cross-Site Scripting (XSS) attacks malicious scripts are embedded into reliable websites.
 Intruders initiate this attack by sending malicious code to different users.
 Usually by embedding the scripts into a trusted website as a browser side script.
 When the victim requests a page from the website, the website transmits the requested page.
 However, it is sent with the attacker’s payload as part of the HTML body, to the victim’s browser, which executes the malicious script.

-For any questions in regards to cyber attacks contact us.
-If you feel your website has fallen victim to one of these attacks. contact us and we will gladly help.
+Having solid IT support for your your website will have the greatest effect on preventing any cyber attack types.
+For any questions in regards to cyber attacks or cyber attack types, feel free to contact us.
+If you feel your website has fallen victim to one of these attacks.
+Contact us and we will gladly help.

 For more on cyber attacks click here: link